Evoxta/AD-PasswordControl/README.md

+> [!WARNING]
+> There is an error with the Password Control updater.
+We are working on a fix.

 # Active Directory Password Control
 Password Control by Evoxta is a pretty cool tool, perfect for IT administrators to help simplify resetting, disabling or modifying Windows Server Active Directory user accounts.